 In spinal stenosis patients, the narrowing of the central canal or foraminal spaces surely exists and can be proven via diagnostic testing, like MRI.
 However, the extent of the condition falls into the normal range of spinal degeneration and is not thought to be symptomatic when evaluated by an objective healthcare professional.

-Spinal Stenosis Scapegoat Details
+Scapegoating Stenosis Details

 Objectivity is the crucial word here.
 An objective doctor could view the imaging results, compare them to the symptoms and be quite sure that the condition was harmless and typical for an adult of a certain age and physical condition.
 However, doctors with a vested interest in the treatment of spinal stenosis may not come to such an enlightened conclusion.